What is the best card reader in Ireland?

-Square’s offer is very similar to SumUp’s: it is great for micro-businesses who do not use their card machine very often.
+Square’s offer is very similar to SumUp’s: it is great for micro-businesses who do not use their card reader very often.
 Slightly more expensive than SumUp in terms of transaction fees, it differentiates with its unique devices, 24/7 phone support, and wide range of payment solutions.

 Elavon is one of the world’s top payment providers, operating worldwide with more than 2 million customers in 30 countries.
 It is naturally present in Ireland, where it offers a wide range of payment services, including in-store payment.

 Elavon provides several types of classic Ingenico and Verifone payment card readers, that can be bought or leased, with transaction fees starting at 1%.

 As merchants have to apply online to get a custom price from Elavon, it is difficult to provide a definitive answer regarding the total costs of Elavon’s offer.
 Public terminal leasing prices are nonetheless above-market, as for the commissions reported by merchants.
 We advise you ask for a quote if you want to get a full picture of Elavon’s costs for your business.